bmwiedemann/openSUSE/packages/o/openssl-1_0_0/README-FIPS.txt

 for 32bit.

   The .hmac files contain a HMAC for the internal integrity checking.
-They are contained in the package libopenssl1_0_0-hmac, seperate from the libopenssl1_0_0 package.
+They are contained in the package libopenssl1_0_0.
 These hashes are produced as one of the last steps during the RPM build process.
   If the library starts up in FIPS mode, the .hmac files are read, and the checksum is verified against a new self-measurement of the library.
-Essentially, this means that the FIPS mode of operation is not possible without the .hmac files from the corresponding -hmac package installed.
   If the library starts up in non-FIPS mode, it checks if the .hmac files exist, and if so, it runs through the self-tests as if it operates in FIPS mode.
 This self-test in non-FIPS mode is formally mandatory and comes with a heavy CPU footprint.
-You can avoid this overhead by un-installing the libopenssl1_0_0-hmac package (with the consequence that FIPS mode of operation becomes unavailable).

 The openssl library operates in non-FIPS mode by default.